szh1456/szh1456.github.io/_teaching/2014-spring-teaching-1.md

 # location: "City, Country"
 ---

-Held office hours, graded and wrote solutions for assignments and exams, and explained the exams.
+Held in-lab teaching, graded and wrote solutions for assignments and exams, and explained the exams.